 James Palmer, ABS chief operating officer, said that countering ‘unconscious bias’ was behind the blind recruitment, and that this remains a problem for HR managers in the public services.

 "Despite people's best intentions, they still operate in a way that draws on their inherent biases," he said.
 "It wasn't about perfect anonymity because you can't redact everything that might indicate somebody's identity or origin, you might end up with the whole application blacked out.

 "But you can certainly remove any indication of what the person's gender is."

-process, however, was secondary to the importance of gleaning what women want from senior executive positions, with flexibility among the key areas requiring scrutiny.
+The blind recruitment process, however, was secondary to the importance of gleaning what women want from senior executive positions, with flexibility among the key areas requiring scrutiny.

 "We are designing jobs that are appropriately flexible, making it possible for people to work from home, or working from another office so they don't have to move to Canberra to get into the SES," Palmer said.
 "That's a very powerful enabler of advancement for women.

 "The other thing I found was just the need to encourage women to apply...
 Women like to apply when they're very ready, blokes will often just apply if they think they've got a shot at it.